 The Texas Advanced Placement (AP)/International Baccalaureate (IB) Program recognizes and rewards students, teachers, and schools that demonstrate success in achieving the educational goals of the state.
-One of the awards available through this program is the Teacher Training Reimbursement (TTR).
-This incentive program allows the Texas Education Agency (TEA) to reimburse districts in an amount up to $450 for each AP/IB or pre-AP/IB teacher attending qualified training.
+One of the awards available through this program is the Teacher Training Reimbursement.
+This incentive program allows the Texas Education Agency (TEA) to reimburse districts in an amount up to $450 for each AP/IB or Pre-AP/IB teacher who attends an “approved” training.

-- Eligible teachers at campuses that will offer new AP/IB programs in the 2014-2015 school year, including IB candidate schools, will be eligible for the cost of training up to $450.
+- Eligible teachers at campuses that offer new AP/IB programs in the 2016-2017 school year, including IB candidate schools.

 Any remaining TTR funds will be distributed evenly among all remaining eligible teachers.
 Please note that the amount of the reimbursement for this priority will not be known until all reimbursement applications have been received and approved.

-Teachers must complete a 24-hour or longer TEA-approved Pre-AP or AP training or an 18-hour or longer TEA-approved pre-IB or IB training.
+Teachers must complete a 24-hour or longer TEA-approved Pre-AP or AP training or a 15-hour or longer TEA-approved Pre-IB or IB training.
 Conferences and workshops are NOT eligible for the TTR.

 - A science, math, or English 30-hour training provided by the National Math and Science Initiative (formerly Laying the Foundation)